Aims and scope

 - Bakare, R. A., Oni, A. A., Okesola, A. A., et al. Efficacy of pefloxacin on acute uncomplicated gonococcal urethritis.
 Nig Qt J Hosp Med.
 1996; 6: 335

-- Arya, O. P., Osoba, A. O., and Bennett, P. Tropical Venereology, Churchill Livingstone, Edinburgh, 1980 OR when referring to a chapter in a book and where the names of authors are also given, the reference should be as follows:
+- Arya, O. P., Osoba, A. O., and Bennett, P. Tropical Venereology, Churchill Livingstone, Edinburgh, 1980.
+When referring to a chapter in a book and where the names of authors are also given, the reference should be;

 - Easmon, C. S. F. Host-Parasite relationship in experimental staphylococcal infections.
 In: Macdonald, A., and Smith, G. (eds).
 The Staphylococci.
 University Press, Aberdeen 1981: 63-72